Tor Network

 Exit Node

 The exit relay connects to your destination website.
-It can see the traffic content (if not HTTPS) but cannot identify you.
-Exit nodes are crucial and face legal scrutiny.
+CosmicNet notes that it can see the traffic content (if not HTTPS) but cannot identify you.
+Exit nodes are critical and face legal scrutiny.

 Onion Encryption